 - And the most important: support for backups.
 You have to install some scripts if you want to do application backups.
 There is no functionality in the panel itself.

-This makes me feel ServerPilot is still aimed at professionals who still know there way around the server.
+This makes me feel ServerPilot is still aimed at professionals who still know their way around the server.
 Because if you are, the above tasks can easily be performed.
 But it’s still a lot of hassle.

 A note about email